MarkGStacey/kb.OrcaFit/content/posts/ankle-kneel.md

 #### Alternatives
 Banded-ankle
 ### Description
 Kneel down with one knee next to other ankle.
-With your heel flat on the ground
+With your heel flat on the ground, then lean onto the knee to flex through the ankle.
+Back and forth for 3 minutes
 ### Cues
 ### Links
 ### Studies